vseventer/markmyjourney/content/blog/20170518-historical-day-trips-from-london.md

 {{< photo "IMG_3417.JPG" >}}

 Even if you are not into Shakespeare, Stratford is definitely worth visiting.
-The architecture throughout the town is beautiful, and there are plenty of coffee shops and restaurants to make a stop at.
+The architecture throughout the town is beautiful, and there are plenty of coffee shops and restaurants worth a visit.

 {{< photo "IMG_3420.JPG" >}}

 On a sunny day you will find plenty of people relaxing around the waterfront of Stratford.
-It is home to the Royal Shakespeare Theatre, a recreation ground, and there are boats available for hire.
+It is home to the Royal Shakespeare Theatre, a recreation ground, where it is also possible to hire a boat.

 {{< photo "IMG_3422.JPG" >}}